johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Difference between stress and being stressed-out.
 How to live with stress and not be stressed out is a major goal of Philosophy

+"How you do everything is how you do anythign"
+Counter point: Some problems are more important than others.
+Resources Time/Energy finite.
+Need to triage.
+Allocate resources according to importance
+Goal: First prioritize then bring the correct quantity/quality of resources to bear.n Counter-counter point: I notice gut feeling when I cut corners (BQ!).
+Telling me I have probably not prioritized properly Standard Operating system applies here (Literally HOW I do everything) Another pro-point: What you are currently doing could be the last thing you ever do!
+On more thought, this actually seems like it cuts both ways, Do you really care how well you hung that photo if you are going to be nuked in 30s ?

+Standard Operating system:
+- Getting things done: art of stress-free productivity.
+(David Allen)
+- Same method avocated by Zen Habits
+- Basically: Write everything down, make a list, triage, focus entirely on one thing at a time.

+What is Wisdom?
+"Noticiing the causes of psychological suffering, noticing where they are unnecessary and then stop doing the things that are producing needless suffering"
+- Sam Harris)

 Some AI thoughts